How to Grow and Care for Panda Plants

 Cactus root rot is caused by Phytophthora cactorum, a fungal-like pathogen classified as a water mold (oomycete).
 It undermines the roots and causes brown foliar discoloration and deformity.

 There are phosphonate fungicides on the market for treating infections caused by water molds, but once the soil is infected and the roots begin to rot, there is little hope of recovery.
-Your only option is to dispose of the plant and the soil it was growing in, and start again.

 A Two-Tone Attraction